-Figures provided by NHSBT show that in the past ten years 39 patients with DDD have lost their transplant to recurrent disease.
+Figures provided by NHSBT show that in the past ten years 39 patients with DDD have been transplanted.
+In the same period, three patients with DDD have lost their transplant to recurrent disease.
 There are a total of 59 patients in the UK with a functioning kidney transplant whose primary renal disease is said to be DDD and there are currently six patients on the active transplant waiting list.
-From the available published information, we estimate that 70% of patients will develop recurrent disease will meet the above criteria.
+From the available published information, we estimate that 70% of patients will develop recurrent disease at some stage and that a maximum of 50% of patients with recurrent disease will meet the above criteria.
 Whilst the information available from NHSBT may be subject to underreporting it is estimated that fewer than five patients per year will meet all the above criteria.